Gene conversion: Effect

 Normally, an organism that has inherited different copies of a gene from each of its parents is called heterozygous.
 This is generically represented as genotype: Aa (i.e. one copy of variant (allele) 'A', and one copy of allele 'a').
 When a heterozygote creates gametes by meiosis, the alleles normally duplicate and end up in a 2:2 ratio in the resulting 4 cells that are the direct products of meiosis.
 However, in gene conversion, a ratio other than the expected 2A:2a is observed, in which A and a are the two alleles.
 Examples are 3A:1a and 1A:3a.
 In other words, there can, for example, be three times as many A alleles as a alleles expressed in the daughter cells, as is the case in 3A:1a.

 Medical relevance

 Gene conversion resulting in mutation of the CYP21A2 gene is a common underlying genetic cause of congenital adrenal hyperplasia.
-Somatic gene conversion is one of the mechanisms that can result in familial retinoblastoma, a congenital cancer of the retina, and it is theorized that gene conversion may play a role in the development of Huntington's disease.
+Somatic gene conversion is one of the mechanisms that can result in familial retinoblastoma, a congenital cancer of the retina.